 Separate dedicated and comprehensive e-bike cover is now available from lots of insurers, such as ETA which gives reassurance both when parked and also offering ‘rescue’ out on the road.

-Do I have to wear special cycle gear?
+17. Do I have to wear special cycle gear, or a helmet?

 No. Everyday clothing is fine, although a good cycle jacket will help on those occasions when you need weather protection, and they tend to be brightly coloured and reflective.
 We do however prioritise reasonably bright clothing and choose to have the inbuilt bright bike mounted lights switched on both day and night, a la Volvo.
-Hi-Viz wear is optional, but a good idea at night.
+Hi-Viz wear is optional, but recommended at night.

-Being classed as a bicycle, helmet wearing is not mandatory on e-bikes.
-It is a matter of choice and is a judgement we personally make based on road and weather conditions.
+Helmets: Being classed as a bicycle, helmet wearing is not mandatory on e-bikes.
+It is a matter of choice and is a judgement that we personally make based on road and weather conditions.

 Whilst not a legal requirement, a session or a course with a professional trainer will certainly help you to feel more confident and keep safe on the road, particularly if you have been away from cycling for a while.
 They will show you the correct positioning, signalling etc. Whether you just want to travel to the shop on a quiet backstreet or make a long commute along busy roads and junctions, there are straightforward techniques you can use to minimise the risks when cycling.